larry-a4/go-empyrean/shyft_documentation/source/index.html.md

 }]
 ```

-The above endpoint will respond with a the block data for all blocks in the postgres db.
+The above endpoint will respond with the block data for all blocks in the postgres db.
 The table below lists the attributes that will be included in the response from this endpoint.

 *No Parameter requirement*